derekhanbaliq/derekhanbaliq/README.md

 <!--I graduated as a dual master's student majoring in ⚡ Electrical Engineering & ⚙️ Mechanical Engineering at the University of Pennsylvania. -->

 - 🎯 I developed the F1TENTH software stack 🎮 & the fullstack AV4EV go-kart 🏎️ when I was studying at Penn.
-- 🌉 I'm currently working on 🛑 Functional Safety & 🚀 H2H Mission Concept for autonomous systems.
+- 🌉 I'm currently working on 🛑 Autonomy Safety & 🚀 H2H Mission Concept for autonomous vehicles.
 - 🔭 I look forward to exploring & advancing my expertise in autonomous systems!

 <!--🛠️ Some tools that I use:-->